Traditional Uses

 Rauwolfia’s effects on the heart include decreasing myocardial excitability, inhibiting atrial-ventricular conduction, and extending the refractory period of the heart rhythm.1

 Before the advent of the current pharmaceutical options for hypertension (beta blockers, calcium channel blockers, and angiotensin-converting Inhibitors), reserpine was a mainstay in the management of hypertension.
-Reserpine acts via the CNS to reduce sympathetic tone, increase parasympathetic activity, and help normalize blood pressure, especially when because of stress and sympathetic nervous responses, as it may partially block adrenaline receptors.5 Reserpine’s ability to block adrenoreception on blood vessels can reduce stress-induced vasoconstriction contributing to hypertension or heart palpitations.
+Reserpine acts via the CNS to reduce sympathetic tone, increase parasympathetic activity, and help normalize blood pressure, especially when symptoms result from stress and sympathetic nervous responses, as it may partially block adrenaline receptors.5 Reserpine’s ability to block adrenoreceptors on blood vessels can reduce stress-induced vasoconstriction that contributes to hypertension and heart palpitations.

 Research suggests that reserpine may deplete peripheral catecholamine stores, contributing to hypotensive effects.6,7 Reserpine also seems to bind to vesicular monoamine transporters (VMATs) with high affinity, blocking neurotransmitter uptake into the vesicle and ultimately depleting catecholamines from storage vesicles.
 The actions of reserpine on the VMAT result in an acute catecholamine release, followed by chronic inhibition of catecholamine secretion, as a result of diminished releasable stores of vesicular catecholamine.8